 Women and men of all ages can develop hernias, so it's important to know what a hernia is.
-We talked with the General Surgeons Dr. Claffey and Dr. Harad to learn the basics.
+We talked with the General Surgeon Kenneth Claffey, MD to learn the basics.

 First things first: what is a hernia?